 The postage stamps of the 1917-1921 period in Ukraine reflect the nation's revolutionary origin and struggle for survival.

-This "Stories from Storage", while it does feature items from the UHEC archives and museum collections, is a bit unusual.
-It is a slightly shortened presentation of a talk by Tina Peresunko that she gave in our online programming series in 2021 while she was still in the United States as a Fulbright scholar.
+This "Stories from Storage" is a slightly shortened presentation of a talk by Tina Peresunko that she gave in our online programming series in 2021 while she was still in the United States as a Fulbright scholar.
 She returned to Kyiv in January 2022, and as of March 1 is hunkered down in her hometown of Kyiv as the Russian Army continues its assault.

 As we write this post, the Ukrainian army is battling against seemingly overwhelming odds to defend several key cities from the invading Russian Army.
 One of these is the strategically critical city of Kherson at the mouth of the Dnipro River.
 This city and the surrounding area is closely connected to two significant collections in our archives and museum holdings.